Lizichu0100/Facial-Expression/README.md

 - We have experimentd MLP Classifier along with 3 Machine Learining Algorithm: Random Forest, XGBoost and Support Vector Classifier in both formats: Original data (feature processed by HOG) and PCA data
 - We compared the performance on 2 formats and see that they are approximately same as each other, here we use ```SVC``` result for demonstration
+- After performing tuning in all 4 models, we seen an increased in all models accuracy (ảound 0.05 to 0.1 score) with SVC still the best perform among these 4 models

 <figure>
   <img src="./materials/svc_original.png" alt="Caption text">